Kalle Rovanperä seen performing during the World Rally Championship Chile in Conception, Chile on September 26, 2024.

 © Jaanus Ree/Red Bull Content Pool

-This season, Rally Sardegna will unveil an experimental new compact schedule for a rally weekend, which sees the event run across 48 hours.
-Shakedown is on Friday morning with the opening four stages run in the afternoon.
-There are eight stages on Saturday with the final four on Sunday morning, with the rally wrapping by early afternoon.
-At a total race distance of 266km, it’s shorter than a full-length rally (usually 300km+) but not by much.
-But it is more spectator-friendly, less disruptive, and more expensive for organisers.
+Rally Sardegna will unveil an experimental new compact schedule for a rally weekend, which sees the event run across 48 hours.
+Shakedown is on Friday morning, with the opening four stages run in the afternoon.
+There are eight stages on Saturday and the final four on Sunday morning, with the rally wrapping by early afternoon.
+At a total race distance of 266km, it's shorter than a full-length rally (usually 300km+) but not by much.
+But it is more spectator-friendly, less disruptive and expensive for organizers.
 If successful, this could be the shape of WRC in the future.

 How to win the World Rally Championship

-The crews and teams score points at every round but the points scoring system has been overhauled to discourage teams from saving tyres for the Power Stage on Sunday.
+The crews and teams score points at every round, but the points scoring system has been overhauled to discourage teams from saving tires for the Power Stage on Sunday.
 The top 10 finishers on Saturday score 18–15–13–10–8–6–4–3–2–1 points.
-On Sunday, the top seven score 7–6–5–4–3–2–1 points plus there's 5-4-3-2-1 points for the top five in the Sunday's Power Stage, making a maximum haul of 30 points available to the best crew.
+On Sunday, the top seven score 7–6–5–4–3–2–1 points, plus there's 5-4-3-2-1 points for the top five in the Sunday's Power Stage, making a maximum haul of 30 points available to the best crew.

-In the Manufacturers' Championship, factory teams can enter up to three cars per rally but only the top two can score points in the championship.
-The crews are racing against the clock so the winner is the one with the shortest time over all the stages – ie the fastest overall.
+In the Manufacturers' Championship, factory teams can enter up to three cars per rally, but only the top two can score points for the championship.
+The crews are racing against the clock, so the winner is the one with the shortest time over all the stages – the fastest overall driver.

 Thierry Neuville (BEL) and Martijn Wydaeghe (BEL) Of team HYUNDAI SHELL MOBIS WORLD RALLY TEAM are seen on road section during World Rally Championship Monte-Carlo in Gap, France on January 28, 2024